SL-Mar/QuantCoder/readme.md

 ## Legacy Version

-The initial release, known as **QuantCoder_FS**, is preserved in the `quantcoder-legacy` branch.
+The initial release, known as **QuantCoder**, is preserved in the `quantcoder-legacy` branch.
 It contains the original implementation along with its technical documentation.
 Please refer to that branch if you need to review the previous architecture or implementation details.

 ## New Project Roadmap